SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 			<span ng-click="startVideo(transcriptionsData.fullTranscription[0].content[0].start)" class="clickableMessage">{{transcriptionsData.clickableMessage}}</span>
 		</p>

-transcriptionsData.calculationMessage is a message indicating if there are still comparison calculation in progress.
+`transcriptionsData.calculationMessage` is a message indicating if there are still comparison calculation in progress.
 If not, the message is empty.

-transcriptionsData.message and transcriptionsData.clickableMessage compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). transcriptionsData.clickableMessage contain the time when the transcription start and is dedicated to be bounded to the action: startVideo(transcriptionsData.fullTranscription[0].content[0].start) which set video to the start of the transcription.
+`transcriptionsData.message` and `transcriptionsData.clickableMessage` compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). `transcriptionsData.clickableMessage` contains the time when the transcription start and is dedicated to be bounded to the action: `startVideo(transcriptionsData.fullTranscription[0].content[0].start)` which set video to the start of the transcription.
 The start chosen here is the one of the reference.

-transcriptionsData.fullTranscription is the array extracted from the json file.
+`transcriptionsData.fullTranscription` is the array extracted from the json file.

 * Title: